sapher/gitlab-ci-component-linter/README.md

 ```
 Validate Gitlab CI Component files against set of rules
+Workdir is the directory where the Gitlab CI Component project is located

 Usage:
-  gitlab-ci-component-linter [flags]
+  gitlab-ci-component-linter [workdir] [flags]

 Flags:
   -h, --help            help for gitlab-ci-component-linter
       --output string   Output format, one of: json, yaml, junit (default "json")
       --soft-fail       Wether to fail or not on error
-      --workdir string   Working directory (default ".")
 ```

 ### Git hook